mikeshulman/narya/README.md

 ## Record types and tuples

-We now describe the various other classes of types that can be defined by the user, starting with the simplest, record types.
+We now describe the various other classes of types that can be defined by the user, starting with the simplest: record types.

 ### Defining record types